Schedule of Events

 • Anthony Calabrese, Managing Director, KPMG LLP

-• Jonathan Galin, Attorney-Advisor, Department of Treasury Office of Tax Policy
+• Jonathan Galin, Attorney-Advisor, U.S. Department of Treasury

 • Jason Kaplan, Principal, Deloitte Tax LLP